ohylli/Factorio-Access/README.md

 This "read me" file covers the basics of the mod, which include the installation guide, the mod controls, and links to other information sources.

+# More info at the wiki

+For information about the mod and the game, please check out our own [Factorio Access Wiki](https://github.com/Factorio-Access/FactorioAccess/wiki) being written by the developers.

+Factorio also has an [official wiki](https://wiki.factorio.com/).

+# Frequently Asked Questions
+Please check the [Factorio Access Wiki main page](https://github.com/Factorio-Access/FactorioAccess/wiki) for frequently asked questions section.

 # Installing Factorio
 The game can be purchased from Factorio.com or from Steam.
 We recommend installing it using ONLY one of the three options below.